 Compared with benchmark

-Indicator | Period | England | Yorkshire and the Humber region | Kingston upon Hull | East Riding of Yorkshire | North East Lincolnshire | North Lincolnshire | York | Barnsley | Doncaster | Rotherham | Sheffield | Bradford | Calderdale | Kirklees | Leeds | Wakefield | North Yorkshire Cty |
+Indicator | Period | England | Yorkshire and the Humber region (statistical) | Kingston upon Hull | East Riding of Yorkshire | North East Lincolnshire | North Lincolnshire | York | North Yorkshire UA | Barnsley | Doncaster | Rotherham | Sheffield | Bradford | Calderdale | Kirklees | Leeds | Wakefield |

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-Indicator | Period | England | Yorkshire and the Humber region | Kingston upon Hull | East Riding of Yorkshire | North East Lincolnshire | North Lincolnshire | York | Barnsley | Doncaster | Rotherham | Sheffield | Bradford | Calderdale | Kirklees | Leeds | Wakefield | North Yorkshire Cty |
+Indicator | Period | England | Yorkshire and the Humber region (statistical) | Kingston upon Hull | East Riding of Yorkshire | North East Lincolnshire | North Lincolnshire | York | North Yorkshire UA | Barnsley | Doncaster | Rotherham | Sheffield | Bradford | Calderdale | Kirklees | Leeds | Wakefield |

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-Despite the recent increases, the percentage has been statistically significantly lower than England between 2015 and 2020, although has followed a reasonably similar pattern to England and the region.
+Despite the recent increases, the percentage has remained statistically significantly lower than England, as it has been since 2015, although the pattern for Hull has been similar to England and the region.
 Generally, access to health services reduced at the end of March 2020 due to the COVID-19 pandemic and lockdowns, but it is possible that the uptake for bowel cancer screening increased as slightly more people were at home particularly those in their early 60s of working age, had more free time, or it is possible that people focused more on their health or were more aware of health-related issues during the pandemic.
+Furthermore, there has been increased media and social media interest in bowel cancer in the last couple of years which could have increased uptake.

 Compared with benchmark